How to Create Recovery Database In Exchange 2016? Step By Step Guide

 When the Microsoft EDB file and Logs are restored, check the state of the Exchange database by using the eseutil /mh cmdlet given below.

-If EDB is clean shutdown then proceed to the next step, but if it is in the Exchange dirty shutdown state then user have to perform the soft recovery and hard recovery in Exchange 2016 database.
+If EDB is clean shutdown then proceed to the next step, but if it is in the Exchange dirty shutdown state then the user has to perform the soft recovery and hard recovery in Exchange 2016 database.

 For soft recovery use the eseutil /r command: